comphy-lab/pyRheo/docs/README.md

 ## Rotation

-### Class: `RotationModel`
+### Class: `SteadyShearModel`

 #### Description
-`RotationModel` allows you to fit and predict various rheological creep models.
+`SteadyShearModel` allows you to fit and predict various rheological creep models.
 It supports multiple optimization methods and automatic model selection.

 ---